The (1,0) tensor and hypermultiplets in loop space: Introduction

 In a loop space formulation, it gets impossible to disentangle the supersymmetry parameter from the local field when both are being integrated along the loop.
-This is the key observation that motivated us to seek a different loop space formulation of the M5 brane.
-We will use of a cohomological form of the supersymmetry variations where the supersymmetry parameter is absorbed in the fermionic fields.
+This is the key observation that motivated us to seek a different loop space formulation.
+We will use a cohomological form of the supersymmetry variations where the supersymmetry parameter is absorbed in the fermionic fields.
 We will reduce the amount of supersymmetry down to $(1,0)$ supersymmetry, where we have one tensor multiplet and an arbitrary number of hypermultiplets.
-We will lift each of these multiplets to loop space an show that this can be done under a certain geometric condition while keeping the $(1,0)$ superconformal symmetry intact, for both abelian and nonabelian gauge groups.
+We will lift each of these multiplets to loop space and show that this can be done while keeping the $(1,0)$ superconformal symmetry intact, for both abelian and nonabelian gauge groups.